gilzalc/gilzalc/README.md

 I am a B.Sc student in the "MATAR", an excellence program of the The School of Computer Science & Engineering- The Hebrew University of Jerusalem.
-I'm also studying a minor in CS, currently finishing up my 6th semester, and I have 1 semesters left until I graduate.
+I'm also studying a minor in CS, currently in my last year, and I have 1 semesters left until I graduate.
 <br/><br/>[![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gil-zalcberg-234b481ba/)
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:gilzalcberg96@gmail.com)
 <!--END About me -->